BlueMystical/Dark-Mode-Forms/README.md

 	}
 };

-// Custom Types for 'Dynamic' Fields:
+// Custom Values for 'Dynamic' Fields:
 List<KeyValue> Dtypes = new List<KeyValue>
 {
 	new KeyValue("RichText Format", "0"),